 Dell offers affordable laptops and 2-in-1 PCs that offer versatile everyday computing to meet your needs and spark your potential.

-Dell’s newest line of 2-in-1 and laptops come with the best of both worlds; transition between laptop, tent, tablet or stand modes as you edit photos, update your blog, stream your favorite entertainment or prepare a report.
+Dell’s newest line of 2-in-1 and laptops comes with the best of both worlds: transition between laptop, tent, tablet, or stand modes as you edit photos, update your blog, stream your favorite entertainment, or prepare a report.

 - Breath-taking graphics: Game on a whole new level with the powerful AMD Radeon™ and NVIDIA®10-series graphics cards.

 - New level of power: the latest Intel and AMD processors provide responsive, powerful performance when gaming, editing, or working.

 - Keep it cool with Dell: These gaming machines come with a thermal cooling design that allows the CPU and graphics to work at their full potential, without creating hotspots.

 Your laptop is your gateway to the online world and beyond (except for your smartphone, of course).